Statutory Adjudication

 In the realm of construction disputes, expert evidence plays a pivotal role in shaping the outcomes of litigation and arbitration.
 Traditionally, expert witnesses are engaged by parties to analyze facts, form opinions, and present conclusions that can influence the decision-making process of a tribunal.
 However, the growing use of expert witnesses in statutory construction adjudications, especially for large and complex payment claims, has introduced new challenges.
 Unlike the more extended timelines in litigation and arbitration, adjudicators in construction disputes often operate under severe time constraints—typically just 10 business days.
 This accelerated process leaves little room for the thorough examination of expert evidence, such as cross-examinations or detailed meetings with experts, which can complicate the adjudication process. …

-Construction Law, Security of Payment, Statutory Adjudication
+Construction Law, Statutory Adjudication

 The Evolution of Judicial Review of Adjudication Determinations